Leafwing-Studios/Emergence/design/src/research/hive-mind-upgrades.md

 In *Emergence*, the player controls the hive as a whole.
 We can play into this theme by framing quality of life and information upgrades as the hive mind getting smarter.

-To differentiate these further from [genetics](genetics.md) research, these upgrades don't cost resources.
+To differentiate these further from [guided evolution](guided-evolution.md) research, these upgrades don't cost resources.
 Instead, they unlock as various milestones are completed for each playthrough.

 These upgrades are arranged in a tree structure: both for complexity management and because many of these upgrades are logically locked behind earlier ones.